-9.2 Ace Dispatcher
+9.2 Asio and Ace Dispatchers

-For applications written in C++ and using ACE the class Safir.Utilities.AceDispatcher provides a Dispatcher class that performs the thread switch and call to Dispatch as described in Section 4.2.1.
+For applications written in C++ and using Boost.Asio or ACE the classes Safir.Utilities.AsioDispatcher and Safir.Utilities.AceDispatcher provide Dispatcher classes that performs the thread switch and call to Disp atch as described in Section 4.2.1.

-Just instantiate the AceDispatcher passing it your ACE_Reactor, and pass a pointer to the instance to your connection when calling Open, and you're done.
-The AceDispatcher will now perform the thread switch through the reactor main loop using notify.
+Just instantiate the AsioDispatcher or AceDispatcher passing it your io_service or ACE_Reactor, and pass a pointer to the instance to your connection when calling Open, and you're done.
+The dispatcher will now perform the thread switch through the io_service/reactor main loop using post/notify.